rjudd9/Project-3-Group-1/README.md

 We have created a Smart Contract with all functions in relation to buying, transfering and selling an NFT.
 We have built a user interface using streamlit to buy the NFT.
 In order to demonstrate the functionality we are using wallet addresses from Ganache.

 # Frontend of the Project
 We have created a website using Wix to advertise and present the NFT.
+The link to view the website is here: https://rnjudd9.wixsite.com/elite-eats